0xyydeca/OmniPriv/PROJECT_SUMMARY.md

-# PrivID - Project Summary
+# OmniPriv - Project Summary

 ## What We Built

-PrivID is a **privacy-preserving cross-chain identity verification system** that allows users to prove attributes (KYC status, age, country) to dApps without revealing personal data or re-verifying on every chain.
+OmniPriv is a **privacy-preserving cross-chain identity verification system** that allows users to prove attributes (KYC status, age, country) to dApps without revealing personal data or re-verifying on every chain.

 ## Core Features